Making plans: A guide to parenting arrangements after separation or divorce

-Hassan felt guilty leaving his mom.
-When his parents had separated, the judge had decided that he would spend every second week with his dad.
-But his mom always got so upset when it was time for him to go.
+Hassan feels guilty when he has to leave his mom.
+When his parents separated, the judge decided that he would spend every second week with his dad.
+His mom always got so upset when it was time for him to go.

-"If your father hadn't gotten lawyers and judges involved then we wouldn't have this stupid court order that takes you away from me half the time!" she said.
+"If your father hadn't gotten lawyers and judges involved, we wouldn't have this stupid court order that takes you away from me half the time!" she said.

 Hassan felt sad and confused.
-He began making excuses about why he couldn't go to his dad's place, or why he should come home early.
+He began making excuses about why he couldn't go to his dad's place or why he should go back to his mom’s house earlier than planned.
 That seemed to make his mom happy.

 Then his mom's friend told her about an information session for divorcing parents.
 She went to the session and got lots of helpful information.
 It helped her see how it was best for Hassan to have a relationship with both parents.

-After that—even though it was hard for her—she encouraged Hassan to see his father.
+After that, even though it was hard for her, she encouraged Hassan to see his father.
 She told Hassan it was important for him to spend time with his dad.
-It took some time and convincing, but Hassan started spending every second week with his dad again.
+It took some time and convincing, but Hassan started spending every second week with his dad again, as planned.

 New relationships and blended families

-If you are considering entering into a new relationship, it's a good idea to reflect on where you are in terms of dealing with your separation or divorce.
+If you are considering starting a new relationship, it's a good idea to reflect on where you are in terms of dealing with your separation or divorce.
 You will also want to consider how your children are dealing with the separation or divorce.

 It's important to think about the new relationship from your children's perspective.
-If you are entering into a new relationship, you may want to consider the following:
+If you are starting a new relationship, you may want to consider the following:

 - It may be best to introduce your children to a new partner only when the relationship is serious.
 Stability is really important for children, and it can be confusing and difficult for them to get close to a new partner who then quickly disappears from their life.

-- Slowly introduce your new partner.
+- Introduce your new partner to your children slowly.
 Shorter meetings at first may be best.
+Take your time.

 - Don't be surprised if your children don't warm up to your new partner right away.
-Give your children the opportunity to let you know how they're feeling.
-They need to feel that you're listening to them.
+Give your children the opportunity to tell you how they're feeling.
+They need to know that you're listening to them.

 Your new relationships and the other parent

-Depending on how long you have been separated and how each of you is dealing with the separation, a new relationship may initially be difficult for the other parent.
-A new relationship sometimes signals the "real end" of a relationship, since it shows that one parent is moving on.
-As a reaction to this, it is possible that in the short term, the other parent may become less cooperative.
+Depending on how long you have been separated and how each of you is dealing with the separation, your new relationship may be difficult for the other parent to cope with.
+For some people, a new relationship means the original relationship has really ended and the other parent is moving on.
+In reaction to this, the other parent may become less cooperative in the short term.
 Listen to their concerns and try to be respectful of how they are feeling.

-For example, if you are doing a joint birthday party soon after the separation, it may be best not to bring a new boyfriend/girlfriend.
-Similarly, it sometimes causes conflict when a new partner is involved with picking up or dropping off children.
+For example, if you are doing a joint birthday party soon after the separation, it may be best not to invite your new partner.
+Similarly, it sometimes causes conflict when a new partner is involved in picking up or dropping off children.